 After RRR And Pink Remake, Chiranjeevi's Acharya Suffers From Online Leak

-Chiranjeevi, who last seen in the highly ambitious project Sye Raa Narasimha Reddy, is currently busy with filmmaker Koratala Siva's upcoming directorial venture Acharya.
-The film went on floors in Hyderabad last month and since then the shooting has been happening at a brisk pace.
+Chiranjeevi, who was last seen in the highly ambitious project Sye Raa Narasimha Reddy, is currently busy with filmmaker Koratala Siva's upcoming directorial venture, Acharya.
+The film went on floors in Hyderabad last month and since then, the shooting has been happening at a brisk pace.
 However, the movie has been in the news for the past few days for a not so good reason.

 The actor-turned-politician has been trending on social media sites as his look from Acharya has leaked online.
-Yes, despite taking extra measures and maintaining tight security on the sets, the makers couldn't stop the online leak which is definitely a big blow for team Acharya.
+Yes, despite taking extra measures and maintaining tight security on the sets, the makers couldn't stop the online leak which is definitely a big blow to team Acharya.

 Atttt🔥🔥🔥— Sarvam (@amruthavilaas) February 22, 2020